CollaboraOnline/online/wsd/README.md

 false.
 You can run make run, and test coolwsd with the ownCloud or Nextcloud integration.

+Note: if SSL is enabled in either Online or the integration, both must have SSL enabled.
+That is, you must access NC/OC using https:// as well as configure the Collabora Online endpoint in NC/OC as https://localhost:9980.

 ## Admin Panel

 You can access the admin panel by directly accessing the admin.html file